-The City of Coquitlam's Corporate Strategy 2024-2027 prioritizes Reconciliation by supporting community learning through partnerships that provide formal and informal opportunities for life-long learning and Indigenous stewardship collaboration.
-These partnerships enhance the visual representation of kwikwəλəm First Nations, qićəý First Nations, and other Coast Salish Peoples in the community.
+The City of Coquitlam's Corporate Strategy 2024 - 2027 prioritizes Reconciliation by supporting community learning through partnerships that provide formal and informal opportunities for life-long learning and Indigenous stewardship collaboration.
+These partnerships enhance kwikwəλəm visual representation in the community.